ayanmal1k/Procrastination-Sort/README.md

 - `Guilt Swaps: 43` with `Helpful Swaps: 23` means around half of guilt swaps helped and half were wasted/noisy.
 - The action line "Sorted at the last moment" confirms completion happened near the end of allowed steps.

-In short: the screenshot perfectly matches the intended personality of Procrastination Sort: long delay, chaotic partial progress, and eventual finish.
+In short: this perfectly matches the intended personality of Procrastination Sort: long delay, chaotic partial progress, and eventual finish.

 ## Setup